alexwkleung/Iris/README.md

 # Installation

-You can install the latest dev builds from [releases](https://github.com/alexwkleung/Iris/releases).
+At the moment, you can install the latest dev builds from [releases](https://github.com/alexwkleung/Iris/releases).

 If you want to build the app directly from source, follow the instructions in [Development](#development).